sudesrijareddy/10kCoders/README.md

 # 10kCoders
-To upload my work up to date.
+To upload my work up to date and for collaboration